Teufelsstern/GateAssignmentDirector/README.md

 ## License

-GPL-3.0 - Free to use, modify, and redistribute.
+AGPL-3.0 (including added terms) - Free to use, modify, and redistribute.